xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 - Route Reflector

 Cisco 8712-MOD-M is also powered to address some of the enterrpise and data center/Cloud segments:
-- Enterprise WAN service Edge
+- Enterprise WAN core & service Edge
 - Enterprise Internet Gateway (Peering)
 - Enterprise CPE
 - Enterprise IP Backbone (Core)